dzieciou/tree-labeller/docs/introduction.tex.md

 Both product and category nodes in a taxonomy can be labelled.
 Each can have one or more labels predicted.
 If a node has multiple labels predicted, then we call it ambiguous prediction.

 The process of labelling consists of two phases.
-In first phase we learn labels of all categories based on manual labels of products, moving from leaves to the root of $$T$$.
-Each inner node of $$T$$ gets a union of labels of its leaves.
+In first phase we learn labels of all categories based on manual labels of products, moving from leaves to the root of $T$.
+Each inner node of $T$ gets a union of labels of its leaves.
 In second phase we move backwards: each leaf unlabelled so far gets labels of its labelled ancestors.

 Sampling products for manual labelling